TheresaLui/SelfHelpContent_v2/articles/microsoft.compute.common.restartedvm/compute-restarted-troubleshootwindowsupdateissues.md

 # Troubleshoot Windows Update issues

-4 out of 5 customers resolved their VM Windows Update issue using the below steps.<br>
+4 out of 5 customers resolved their VM Windows Update issue using the steps below.<br>

 ## **Recommended Steps**

-**If you do not have access to your VM** due to a reboot loop or other related issues, the below steps may apply:<br>
+**If you do not have access to your VM** due to a reboot loop or other related issues, the below steps may apply.<br>

 * [Azure VM startup is stuck at Windows Update](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-stuck-updating-boot-error)<br>
 * [Azure VM is stuck in a reboot loop](https://docs.microsoft.com/azure/virtual-machines/troubleshooting/troubleshoot-reboot-loop)<br>